tranvuongduy2003/dog-cat-mouse/README.md

-This is first lesson of git session
+This is first lesson of git session.